danoph/gsa_2015/docs/agile-practices.md

-﻿Agile Practices
+Agile Practices
 ===============

 _Note: while we have split these brief descriptions of our practices into separate sections, these distinctions are made here more for organizational clarity than to be truly descriptive or representative of the way we think about software development, as no one piece could function properly without the other(s).
 Design, development, and quality assurance are all important pieces of our process throughout the entirety of a project's life-cycle._

 ## Software Development Practices

 We employed **Agile Software Development Methodology**, which is an incremental software development that places the emphasis on empowering people to collaborate and make team decisions in addition to continuous planning, continuous testing, and continuous integrations.
-We used Story Writing, Kanban, Test Driven Development, Pair Programming, Team Overview, and User Stories during the course of the software development to ensure an extremely high rate of project success and customer satisfaction.
+We used Story Writing, Kanban, Test Driven Development, and Pair Programming during the course of the software development to ensure an extremely high rate of project success and customer satisfaction.

 We employed **Kanban** boards to manage our work with an emphasis on just-in-time delivery without overloading the team members.
 The process, from definition of a task to its delivery to the customer, was visually displayed in the team area (using physical tack-boards or TV-displayed electronic Kanban boards, such as Trello) for participants to see and for team members to pull work from a queue.